Overview

 Go Hiking on Senja

-Senja is another picturesque island, located north of Lofoten.
-With its dramatic landscapes, rugged mountains and deep fjords, it is a true paradise for hiking.
+Senja is another picturesque island in northern Norway, located north of Lofoten.
+With its dramatic landscapes, rugged mountains, and deep fjords, it is a true paradise for hiking.
 You will find many different hiking trails of varying difficulty.
 Segla is the most famous mountain, but the most famous hike is Hesten.
 During this hike, you will see the most famous view of the impressive Segla mountain.

-You can visit Lofoten any time of the year, so the best time to visit depends mostly on the things you plan to do on the islands.
+You can visit Lofoten year-round, so the best time to visit depends mostly on the things you plan to do on the islands.
 In general, the best and most popular time to visit Lofoten is from late spring to early fall, as this is when you can do the most.
 However, every season has its specific properties and unique possibilities.
-During the summer months, the weather is at its best and the days are the longest, making it the perfect period for hiking.
+When you visit Lofoten in summer, the weather is at its best and the days are the longest, making it the perfect period for hiking.
 In winter, most people visit Lofoten mainly for the northern lights.

 Spring